 Lucas and his Limber.

-Guava paste with salty cheese ~ Simply a slice of cheese with a slice of guava paste.
+Guava paste with salty cheese ~ Simply a slice of salty cheese with a slice of guava paste.
 You have to see it and taste it to believe it.
 The saltiness of the cheese plus the sweetness of the guava is a combination you don’t want to miss.

 Puerto Rican Food.